 Overcoming Objections to Injections

-To make the process easier and less painful, Sisson recommends injecting in the abdomen, where a layer of fat under the skin acts as a cushion.
-Insulin is also absorbed more quickly from the abdomen than from the arms or legs.
-Injecting there every time ensures that the insulin is delivered to the bloodstream at a consistent speed.
+To make the process easier and less painful, Sisson recommends injecting into your belly, where a layer of fat under your skin acts as a cushion.
+Your body absorbs insulin more quickly from the belly than from the arms or legs.
+Injecting there every time ensures that the insulin gets to the bloodstream at a consistent speed.

-To minimize discomfort, Sisson advises patients to inject themselves at least two fingers'-length away from their bellybutton and pinch the skin on their stomach.
+To minimize discomfort, Sisson advises people to inject themselves at least two finger lengths away from their belly button and pinch the skin on their stomach.
 "Just the process of pinching the skin up actually desensitizes the skin so you don't feel it," he says.
-Sisson also recommends alternating injection spots, because insulin can promote the growth of fat cells.
-Over time, if you keep injecting yourself in the same spot you could develop a fatty lump in that area.

-Buffington has learned which areas on her abdomen cause her the least pain, and she's gotten used to the idea of injecting herself.
-"Once I did it a few times I realized, this isn't so bad after all," she says.
+Buffington has learned which areas on her belly cause her the least pain, and she's gotten used to the idea of injecting herself.
+"Once I did it a few times, I realized this isn't so bad after all," she says.
 "Most of the time I don't even feel it."

 Wanting to avoid diabetes complications was motivating.
 "I knew I had to do it," Buffington says.
 "I knew how important it was."